TL;DR

 3. Minimize Distracting Visuals

 It’s tempting to fill your landing page with all the latest bells and whistles.
-Surely your audience wants to see how amazing you are at design?
+Surely your audience wants to see how good you are at design?

-The truth is fancy animations, flashing banners and similar page elements distract people from what you want them to do: convert.
+The truth is that fancy animations, flashing banners, and similar elements distract people from what you want them to do: convert.

 Does a page like this really inspire you to take action?

-While people are busy admiring your smart animation, they’re not looking at the message that will encourage them to convert.
-Conversely, if there’s too much going on, it just looks like a hot mess.
+While people admire your animation, they’re not reading the message that gets them to convert.
+And if there’s too much going on, the whole page looks like a hot mess.

-If you’re desperate to add effects to your landing page, try to keep them to key areas like your call-to-action button.
-This will help draw the eye to where you want it.
+If you’re set on adding effects, keep them to key areas like your call-to-action button.
+That draws the eye to where you want it.

 4. Remove Your Navigation Menu

-The last thing you want is for your target audience to click away from your landing page.
-If users are clicking a logo or navigation link, they won’t see your message.
+The last thing you want is for visitors to click away from your landing page.
+If someone taps a logo or a nav link, they never see your message.

-Not only does this reduce your conversion rate, but it can also contribute to a high landing page bounce rate.
+That not only reduces your conversion rate, it can also push up your landing page bounce rate.

-To combat this, remove unnecessary external and internal links from your page, such as your navigation menu, social media buttons, footer links, and so on.
-This ensures the only link available to click is your CTA button.
+To fix this, remove unnecessary external and internal links, such as your navigation menu, social media buttons, and footer links.
+That leaves your CTA button as the only thing to click.

 5. Choose Images Carefully

-The images you choose also affect how visitors perceive your landing page.
-Using obvious stock photos can come across as cringe-worthy and unprofessional.
+The images you choose shape how visitors perceive your landing page.
+Obvious stock photos come across as cringe-worthy and unprofessional.

-A generic stock image is not professional, and as such, it creates a disconnect between you and your audience.
+A generic stock image creates a disconnect between you and your audience.

 Let’s face it, does your office really look like this?

-When choosing landing page images, try to choose something that represents how you want your users to feel.
+Probably not.
+When choosing landing page images, pick something that represents how you want your users to feel.

 Take this example from All in One SEO.

-Instead of a standard stock image, they have a simple before and after slider.
+Instead of a standard stock image, they use a simple before-and-after slider.

-The before shot represents their target audience’s current search results.
-Yet, the afterview is what people can achieve by using their product.
+The before shot represents their audience’s current search results.
+The after view shows what people can achieve with the product.

 6. Use Directional Cues

-Directional cues are another clever tactic to use when choosing images for your landing page.
-They help direct people’s attention to the areas that you want them to focus on.
+Directional cues are another clever tactic when choosing landing page images.
+They steer attention to the areas you want people to focus on.

-Directional image cues come in 2 different styles: explicit and implicit.
+Directional cues come in two styles: explicit and implicit.

-Explicit directional cues directly point people to the area you want to send people’s attention.
-For instance, arrows, lines, pointing fingers, etc.
+Explicit cues point people directly at the area you want their attention, using arrows, lines, or pointing fingers.

-Implicit directional cues are more subtle and tend to go unnoticed by page visitors.
-They work by highlighting visual elements to draw the eye.
-Often this is by using contrasting colors and white space.
+Implicit cues are subtler and often go unnoticed.
+They work by highlighting visual elements with contrasting colors and white space to draw the eye.

 7. Consider Using a Landing Page Template

 Everyone wants a stunning landing page design.
-Yet, if you’re just starting or have limited design or technical experience, getting the look you want isn’t easy.
+But if you’re just starting out or have limited design experience, getting the look you want isn’t easy.

-In this situation, consider using a landing page template and customizing it to fit your brand.
-Despite being ready-made designs, they can achieve results that are just as impressive.
+In that case, start with a landing page template and customize it to fit your brand.
+Ready-made designs can get results just as impressive as a build from scratch.

 SeedProd offers a growing library of mobile-friendly landing page templates for any digital marketing strategy, including: